The Foundation for Arable Research says the latest trials of autumn-sown milling wheat in Canterbury have identified several promising new cultivars.

-Project manager Rob Craigie has analysed the results of 14 varieties sown at four different irrigated and non-irrigated sites.
-Two have particular promise.
+Cereals project manager Rob Craigie has analysed the results of 14 varieties sown on four irrigated sites and four non-irrigated sites.

-He says the results will be made available in a booklet.
+The trial results will be made available to grain growers in a booklet.